getify/foi-lang/README.md

 xs ~. (x) {
     ys ~map (y) {
         x + y;
-    }
+    };
 };
 // < 9, 10, 11, 12 >
 ```

-Notice that here, I replaced the inner `~.` with a `~map`, and then omitted the `<    >` Tuple wrapped around the `x + y` computation.
+Notice that here, I replaced the innermost `~.` with a `~map`, and then omitted the `<    >` Tuple wrapped around the `x + y` computation.

 The end result is equivalent.
 Generally, it doesn't really matter which way makes most sense to you; pick one and go with it.
-But for the purposes of this discussion, I'll stick with the former double `~.` processing model.
+But for this guide, I'll stick with the former double `~.` processing model.

 ----